 Learning at UNC

-Helpful tips on writing research papers from the Director of The Water Institute at UNC Dr. Jamie Bartram are available here.
+Helpful tips on writing research papers from the former Director of The Water Institute at UNC Dr. Jamie Bartram are available here.

 The School of Public Health offers Bachelor of Science in Public Health (BSPH) degree programs, and a subset of these undergraduates pursue studies in WaSH.
 Students typically apply to the School of Public Health in the second semester of their sophomore year for fall admission the following academic year.
 More information for current UNC students on admission to the BSPH program may be found here.